LiuShuoJiang/Numerical-Linear-Algebra/docs/Eigenvalue/QR_Factorization.md

 1. **Rotation**
 2. **Reflection**

-Actually, there are other ways to computer QR factorization using unitary matrices to generate upper triangular matrix (Using unitary transformation):
+Actually, there are other ways to computer QR Factorization using unitary matrices to generate upper triangular matrix (Using unitary transformation):

 $$
 \underset{\boldsymbol{Q}^{-1}}{\underbrace{\boldsymbol{Q}_n\boldsymbol{Q}_{n-1}\cdots \boldsymbol{Q}_1}}\cdot \boldsymbol{A}=\boldsymbol{R}